Immune suppression describes a loss of immune function. It can occur for many reasons, including disease, medication, surgery, age or genetics.

 - Ensure all routine vaccinations are up to date.
 (Specific recommendations are made for immunosuppressed children having their childhood vaccinations.)

-- Extra vaccinations for higher-risk people, such as an annual flu jab, and vaccination against pneumonia and shingles.
+- Extra vaccinations for higher-risk people, such as an annual flu jab, and vaccination against COVID-19, pneumonia and shingles.

 - Some live vaccinations (those which contain live germs) are not given to some people who have a suppressed immune system.
+Always let the person vaccinating know that you take this medicine.

 - Some people who have had a splenectomy and are at particular risk of infection are advised to take a regular antibiotic, such as penicillin, on a daily basis.